Computer Repair, Help, and Tips Computer Too Slow

 Recent Articles

 The following tasks are going to be the highest impact tasks that you can try to speed up a computer.
-Hopefully your PC will be brought back up to a normal speed after finishing these steps.
+Hopefully your PC will be brought back up to a normal speed after finishing this guide.
 Also, there are many more computer tips in our guides and tips section that can help to further speed up your PC.

 This will help your hard drive run much more efficiently.
 If you haven't defragmented in awhile, we would recommend running the windows defrag multiple times.
 To Defragment your hard drive, open up "My Computer", Right Click on C:, Click properties, Click the "Tools" Tab, Click "Defragment Now", Click Defragment, click OK.
 Read More About Defragmenting or Check out Microsoft's article about Defragmenting

-One of the most common reasons for a slow computer is a virus.
-You will want to scan for and remove any viruses that may be infecting your computer.
+One of the most common reasons for a slow desktop or laptop is a virus.
+You will want to scan for and remove any viruses that may be infecting your system.
 This may be a difficult task if you already have a virus.
 However, many virus's can be removed by your virus protection software.
 Read More About Removing Viruses

-Another common reason for a slow computer is spyware or malware.
+Another common reason for a slowness is spyware or malware.
 You will want to run a spyware check and remove any spyware that the spyware program finds.
 Read More About Removing Spyware

 The Windows Indexing Service is always running in the backround on your PC and can slow your PC down a bit.
 Disabling this can give a small speed boost.
 Read More About Disabling Windows Indexing Service